INSaFLU/docker/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-# NOTE: Docker installation is not currently working...
-We are working to solve the issue as soon as possible.

 # INSaFLU - docker installation

 INSaFLU (“INSide the FLU”) is a bioinformatics free web-based suite (https://insaflu.insa.pt/) that deals with primary data (reads) towards the automatic generation of the output data that are the core first-line “genetic requests” for effective and timely viral influenza and SARS-CoV-2 laboratory surveillance (e.g., type and sub-type, gene and whole-genome consensus sequences, variants annotation, alignments and phylogenetic trees).
 Data integration is continuously scalable, fitting the need for a real-time epidemiological surveillance during the flu and COVID-19 epidemics.